wp-plugins/sopa-blackout-plugin/readme.txt

 * Added i18n to the Stop SOPA message page
 * Removed logos from footer
+* Removed Site5 link and replaced with link to BWB
+* Added nofollow to footer sponsor links

 = 1.0.2 =

 * Changed the link location for "Get the WordPress plugin" on the blackout page

 == Upgrade Notice ==

+= 1.0.3 =
+Removed logos from footer.

 = 1.0 =
 * Round 1 launch.